idenfy/Documentation/pages/ios-sdk.md

 The structure of our changes follow practices from [keep a changelog](https://keepachangelog.com/en/1.0.0/).

+## [6.1.0] - 2020-02-19
+### Changed:
+* Previous 3D liveness update took longer upload times and did not utilize the latest performance improvements in comparison with v8.
+Also, the error message was not elaborate enough and created confusion.
+We updated upload, processing time, and error messages.
+* CustomWaitingViewController.ViewControllerProvided renamed to the CustomWaitingViewController.viewControllerProvided to match Swift lint suggestions.

 ## [6.0.0] - 2020-02-11
 ### Added:
 * [SSL pinning support](#customizing-sdk-v2-optional).